Scientific Foundation

 Long-term research into adaptive interfaces between biological and artificial neural systems.

-Selected references
+Selected references from our team

 Critical Analysis of Energy Consumption in Neuro-Computational Systems